 A herniated disc can cause a variety of symptoms, from dull aches to severe nerve pain.
 At Richmond Spine Interventions and Pain Center, Nicolas Maxymiv, DO, provides the most advanced pain management treatments available for disc herniation.
-Don’t wait to seek relief from your herniated disc — call the office in Midlothian, Virginia, or book an appointment online today.
+Don’t wait to seek relief from your herniated disc — call the offices in Midlothian, Virginia, or Richmond, Virginia, or book an appointment online today.

 The 24 vertebrae that form your spine are separated by rubbery discs that cushion the bones, act as shock absorbers, and add to your spine’s flexibility.